adobiss/Linear-ML/linear-logic-gate-v2/README.md

 | Can make predictions|  yes  |only as part of training|

 ## Overview
-This updated version of the script includes a Perceptron class with a unit step activation function, a standard update rule and an error tolerance feature to handle floating point errors.
+This implementation of the script includes a Perceptron class with a unit step activation function, a standard update rule and an error tolerance feature to handle floating point errors.
 The script provides visualisation of the decision boundary and a learning example for the AND logic function.

 ## Prerequisites
 The script requires Python 3.x and the following Python packages: